MikeM64/tlp-streamer-fpga/docs/system_design.md

 Q: Should all other requests be stopped during a config change?
 Q: Should the in-flight requests be handled first without starting any new ones?

-#### PCIe Data Management
-This block manages regular TLP transfers to and from the PCIe IP.
-It needs to pull data and feed the FIFO in front of the FT601.

-#### PCIe Configuration Management
-This block manages configuration TLP transfers to and from the PCIe IP.
-It also needs to pull data and feed the FIFO in fron of the FT601 at a higher priority than regular data traffic.

 # Notes on manual testing
 ## How to trigger rescan after upgrading the bitstream